This is an easy post to write as I love both eating, and Disneyland!

 Just to be aware: All this fun and celebrity experience comes at a price.

 Auberge De Cendrillon – This was my second visit to the Auberge Restaurant, located in Fantasyland in the Disneyland park.
 The last time we visited was 6 years ago, and my then 2.5 year old daughter met Disney princesses as well as some of the princes.
 These days for some reason the princes no longer do the rounds at Auberge, but it was still a lovely experience, albeit with a hefty price tag!
 The Disney princesses Ariel (Little Mermaid), Aurora (Sleeping Beauty), Rapunzel, Cinderella and the two mice all visited us at our table.
 There is a friendly chaperone with the princesses, who helps make sure each princess visits every table so in theory there is no need to worry that you will get missed.
+We had this book with us, the Disney Junior Encyclopedia of Animated Characters, which we used as an autograph book (it also helped to keep the kids occupied in the queues!)

 What we loved: Besides the thrilling moments of meeting the princesses (though this was lost on our toddler, who just wasn’t interested at all, haha!) we loved the interesting desserts at the restaurant.